eturino/html_surgeon/README.md

 ## Rollback

-the surgen can be used to revert any audited rollback.
+the surgeon can be used to revert any audited rollback.
 We can select what changes to rollback based on:

 - `change_set`: The change_set UUID
 - `changed_at`: The change timestamp